Smoke & Fire Control

 Installed to keep escape and Fire Service access routes clear, smoke ventilation systems are essential fire safety equipment that lead smoke and heat up and out of a burning building.
 This means that buildings retain their fire resistant properties, aid escape for occupants and limit damage to valuable assets as much as possible.

-Activated automatically by either a smoke detector or manual break-glass callpoint, the smoke ventilation system is operated by a multi zone control panel which can be interfaced with the fire alarm and building management systems.
+Designed to help with fire protection and control and activated automatically by either a smoke detector or manual break-glass callpoint, the smoke ventilation system is operated by a multi zone control panel which can be interfaced with the fire alarm and building management systems.
 Our smoke ventilation systems comply with current fire and building regulations and installations are completed in accordance with Approved Document B.

 Fire Dampers and Smoke Vents